-Term Meaning A collection of information that has been shared by a user and may be viewed by other users of the service.
+Term Meaning User account Representations of a user in a service's information system.
+They may contain information required for registration to a particular service that are often attributes of a user's identity such as name, age, contact details and preferences.
+User communication User-to-user service functionality type that describes functionalities by means of which users can communicate with one another either synchronously or asynchronously.
+Includes communication across open and closed channels.
+User connection functionality A user-to-user service functionality that allows users to create connections .
+A collection of information that has been shared by a user and may be viewed by other users of the service.
 User profiles This can include, but is not limited to, a username, biography or profile picture, as well as content generated, uploaded or shared by the user operating the user account associated with the user profile.
-Violent content (animal) The content described in section 62(7) of the Act .
-Violent content (instructions for an act of serious violence against a person) The content described in section 62(4) of the Act.
+Violent content (animal) The content described in section 62(7) of the Act.
+Violent content (instructions for an act of serious violence against a person) The content described in section 62(4) of the Act .
 Violent content (person) The content described in section 62(6) of the Act.
-An individual who, in relation to the activity in question, is not: Volunteer a) employed by the provider or anyone else, b) remunerated, or c) acting by way of a business.
+Volunteer An individual who, in relation to the activity in question, is not: a) employed by the provider or anyone else, b) remunerated, or c) acting by way of a business.